Appointments Advice

 Telephone consultations

 As an alternative to an appointment you may be offered a telephone consultation.
-If you have a problem that could be dealt with over the phone (e.g., for advice, medication, follow-up, repeat sick note) please tell the receptionist, who will take your details and ask the doctor to phone you back (usually at the end of the morning surgery).
-Telephone consultations can be booked via Reception.
+If you have a problem that could be dealt with over the phone (e.g., for advice, medication, follow-up, repeat sick note) you should be able to specify this in Rapid Health.

 Doctors on leave